Satellites with artificial intelligence will reinforce security

 Here, the likelihood of a country experiencing social benefits is detailed, while mitigating inequalities, labor crises, economic hardship, and analyzing governance and coalition building to incorporate innovation.

 According to the AI Readiness Index, Mexico is in a strong position to accelerate the adoption of AI and to meet human capital needs.
 However, it also runs the risk of not making these benefits equitable for all of society because of its relatively weaker position with respect to its ability to guarantee equal access to higher education and new technologies for all population groups, regardless of income, gender or location.

-Although Mexico has the opportunity to improve in the area of Participation of IA benefits, its position in the area of development and diffusion of IA among Latin American countries indicates that it is the second country best prepared to face the impact of IA on the economy.
+Although Mexico has the opportunity to improve in the area of Participation of IA benefits, its position in the area of development and diffusion of AI among Latin American countries indicates that it is the second country best prepared to face the impact of AI on the economy.

 Training for Artificial Intelligence

 As industries are transformed by technology, so too is the workforce impacted.
 The disruptive potential of AI demands a mindset that is favorable to adaptability.
 Since change begins primarily within organizations, training employees with new skills should become an overall priority in every business.